 The number and size of the working chambers is defined by the thermodynamic function of the compressor.
 Several working chambers can be fitted within one cylinder.

-The arrangement of the cylinder axes influence the design of the crank shaft and the mechanical stresses of the compressor.
-In a compressor with in line cylinders the axes of the cylinders are parallel and are at right angles to the crankshaft.
-In general the axes are in a vertical plane, therefore also called a vertical piston arrangement (fig. a)
+The arrangement of the cylinder axes influences the design of the crank shaft and the mechanical stresses of the compressor.
+In a compressor with in-line cylinders, the axes of the cylinders are parallel and are at right angles to the crankshaft.

 In general, the axes are in a vertical plane, therefore also called a vertical piston arrangement (see Figure 4.7, a).
 If the cylinders are arranged in two opposite groups, the compressor is of the boxer type (balanced-opposed piston).
 The axis of the cylinders is then mostly in a horizontal plane (see Figure 4.7, b).
 If the cylinders are arranged in two planes which are at an angle to each other it is called a V design.
 A V-angle of 90 degrees is favourable for the balance of the mass forces (Figure 4.7, c).
 A special case is the arrangement of both vertical and horizontal cylinder axis (vertical / horizontal design), see Figure 4.7, d).

 Figure 4.7: Different arrangements of cylinders

 The design of the cylinder depends largely on the valve arrangement.
 In addition, the cooling, lubrication and the cylinder pressure are influencing factors.

 The water-cooled cylinder (1) has double walls.
 The inner cylinder wall carries the liner (2).
 On its top it is fitted with the cylinder head, the lower part is equipped with a pressure packing (7), which seals the piston rod passage.